-Roughhousing may seem like a dangerous way for kids to play, but it’s actually necessary for development and not as frightening as it sounds.
+Roughhousing may seem like a dangerous way for kids to play.
+However, it’s actually necessary for development and not as frightening as it sounds.
 In fact, a little low-key sparring can help kids improve motor skills, learn to communicate both verbally and nonverbally, and develop self-regulation.
 What’s more, according the National Association for the Education of Young Children, rough-and-tumble play evolves into actual fighting in fewer than 1 percent of encounters.

 With that in mind, it’s easy to see why kids should roughhouse.
 Of course, you can offer your kids a guided environment in which to play by signing them up for martial arts.